 - Never publish the specific dates, times and locations of your activities to public forums where strangers might access the information.

 Unacceptable Sites and Materials

-- MGR is committed to meeting obligations under the Canadian Charter of Rights and Freedoms and the Ontario Human Rights Code by providing safe environments that respect the rights of every individual.
+Merry Go Round is committed to meeting obligations under the Canadian Charter of Rights and Freedoms and the Ontario Human Rights Code by providing safe environments that respect the rights of every individual.
 Discrimination and harassment will not be tolerated.
 It is not acceptable to knowingly access sites, which contain material of a discriminatory or harassing nature.

-- As a participant of the Kids, Cops & Computers Program, you will not knowingly access, upload, download, store, display, distribute or publish any information that:
+- As a participant of the Kids, Cops & Computers program, you will not knowingly access, upload, download, store, display, distribute or publish any information that:

 - Is illegal or that advocates illegal acts or facilitates unlawful activity;

 - Threatens or intimidates any person or suggests violence, hatred or discrimination toward others;

 - Uses inappropriate and/or abusive language or conduct;